the-strife-project/projects/README.md

 Block devices are just bytes.
 Filesystems organize the bytes in a way so that they can be interpreted as files and directories.
 - 🔧 [ISO9660](https://github.com/jotaOS/ISO9660).
 It's the filesystem that CDs use.
 So, if you're booting from an ISO file (burnt CD, cloned USB...), you need this.
 - 🔧 RAMFS (TODO).
 When booting from a read-only environment (such as a CD), it's nice if there's still a way to create files.
 As the name suggests, all files are stored in RAM, so they're lost on poweroff.
-- ⚙️ VFS (TODO).
+- ⚙️ [VFS](https://github.com/jotaOS/VFS).
 Like with "storage", this is an abstraction level over the above.
 It provides the concept of mountpoints: one way to represent a directory hierarchy.
 For example, `/` might be mapped to a RAMFS service, and `/CD` to an ISO9660.
 Everything inside `/CD/` would be the contents of the CD, and everything outside would be in RAM.
 ## Network stack
 All projects here are optional, since a distro could perfectly not need network access.
 So 🔧 doesn't really mean 🔧, and ⚙️ doesn't really mean ⚙️.
 ### NICs